hostnet/type-inference-tool/README.md

 * Target project its Composer dependencies must be installed

 ## Installation
-Clone `hostnet\type-inference-tool` and install the dependencies using Composer.
+Clone `hostnet/type-inference-tool` and install the dependencies using Composer.

 ## Usage
 The type-inference-tool is used by executing a command.
 This section explains the available options for this command.